DavidAlzateOcampo/the_wide_world_of_analytics/_posts/2020-02-05-Google-Data-Studio-and-Bigquery.md

 ## 2. Prepare the data set information to upload

 * We will use python to download the file and organize the data.
+Here is the code to create 3 CSV files to upload the data in BigQuery

 ```python
 import pandas as pd